 Bale Mountains – Addis Ababa, drive 6-7 hrs

-Early morning drive to Hawassa via the beautiful countryside of Bale and Arsi massifs; and in the afternoon fly back to Addis Abba for overnight accommodation.
+Early morning drive to Hawassa via the beautiful countryside of Bale and Arsi massifs.
+Then we take an afternoon flight back to Addis Abba.
 B,L,D

 Addis Ababa – Lalibela

 After breakfast we take a morning flight to Lalibela, on arrival transfer to our accommodation.
-We have a little time to rest before lunch at the hotel, following lunch visit the South cluster of the rock churches.
-Lalibela was the 3rd capital of Ethiopia from 11th c – 13th c, and it was during this period that King Lalibela excavated the magnificent rock hewn churches (an official 8th Wonder of the World).
+We have a little time to rest before lunch at the hotel.
+In the afternoon visit the Southern cluster of the rock-hewn churches.
+Lalibela was the 3rd capital of Ethiopia from 11th to 13thcentury and it was during this period that King Lalibela excavated the magnificent rock-hewn churches (an official 8th Wonder of the World).
 B,L,D

-Lalibela – Yimrhane Kirstos Monastery, drive 2-3 hrs
+Lalibela – Yemrehanne Kirstos Monastery, drive 2-3 hrs

 Lalibela is one of Ethiopia’s holiest cities, and a centre of pilgrimage.
 The population of Lalibela is almost completely Ethiopian Orthodox Christian.
 Ethiopia was one of the earliest nations to adopt Christianity in the first half of the fourth century, and its historical roots date to the time of the Apostles.
 The churches themselves date from the seventh to thirteenth centuries, and are traditionally dated to the reign of the Zagwe dynasty King Gebre Mesqel Lalibela.

-Today we start early as we have a long drive north to Gerhalta.
-The views of the mountains during the drive are stunning, and more than make up for the long journey.
-B,L,D
+It will be a very long 9 -10 hour drive north to Gerhalta.
+The scenary during the drive is stunning, and will more than make up for the long journey.

-Tigray is the homeland of the Tigrayans, Irob and Kunama peoples, its capital is Mek’ele.
-We take time to explore the Tigrai rock churches, that are unique and pre date those of Lalibela.
-We also explore the Abune Yemata at Guh and Mariam Korkor churches.
-We will then break for lunch at the lodge and in the afternoon visit the churches in the forest, and the Teka Tesfai cluster of churches.
+The Tigray region is homeland to the Tigrayans, Irob and Kunama people.
+We take time to explore the Tigrai rock-hewn churches that are unique and predate those of Lalibela.
+Many Tigraian churches are carved into what were exisiting caves or crevices in impregnable-looking cliff faces.
+We hope to explore the Abune Yemata at Guh, Abuna Adraham Debre Tsion and the Teka Tesfai cluster of churches.
 B,L,D

 Gerhalta – Axum (2131m), drive 5-6 hrs